-People will often add protein powder or a protein-rich liquid, like almond milk, to their smoothie to round out a full meal.
+People often add protein powder or a protein-rich liquid, like almond milk, to their smoothies to round out a full meal.

 Make Cancer Fighting Juice

 One concern with juicing is that the resulting juice is loaded with sugar.
 The best way to ensure that your cancer fighting juice doesn’t have too much sugar is to include more vegetables than fruits.
 Stick with just one portion of fruit to add sweetness, then fill the rest of your juice with vegetables and spices.

 Some great fruits to make your cancer fighting juice include apples, cantaloupe, pineapple, blueberries, and pears.